Gbkng/Snake/README.md

 If you loose, take a deep breath, and try again.
 Never stop.
 # LINUX : Compile and run from source

-This procedure has been tested on Ubuntu 20.04.
+The following procedure has been tested on Ubuntu 20.04.
 ## The very lazy way
 Just run the INSTALL.sh script, follow the instructions, be kind with this script, and enjoy your life.
 To do so, from the source directory, run